CrafterPika/ppsideloader_py/README.md

 - [Python v3.8.3](https://www.python.org/downloads/release/python-383/) (only if you want to run it from the source code)
 - [Theos-Jailed compiled .dylibs](https://github.com/kabiroberai/theos-jailed/wiki/Installation)

+# out-of-the-box apps
+it supports to build apps out of the box:
+- AppCake++
+- Spotify++

 # How to use

 1. MacOS or Windows user download the pre-compiled binrary from [here](https://github.com/CrafterPika/ppsideloader_py/releases)